ALXSIMINSKI/images-segmentation/README.md

 # ALGORITHMS OF IMAGE SEGMENTATION

 There are some algorithms of image segmentation.
-Watershed
+Watershed,
-MeanShift
+MeanShift,
-FloodFill
+FloodFill,
-KMean segmentation
+KMean segmentation,
-Canny edge detector
+Canny edge detector.